MeethaPrabhu/EX-NO-6-Pseudo-Random-Number/README.md

 Implementation of Pseudorandom Number Generation Using Standard library

 # Algorithm:
-Algorithm for Pseudorandom Number Generation:

-Accept user input for the number of random numbers (count), minimum value (min), and maximum value (max).
+1.Accept user input for the number of random numbers (count), minimum value (min), and maximum value (max).

-Initialize the random seed using the current time (srand(time(NULL))).
+2.Initialize the random seed using the current time (srand(time(NULL))).

-Start a loop that runs count times to generate random numbers.
+3.Start a loop that runs count times to generate random numbers.

-In each iteration, calculate a random number between min and max using the formula (rand() % (max - min + 1)) + min
+4.In each iteration, calculate a random number between min and max using the formula (rand() % (max - min + 1)) + min

-Print the generated random number.
+5.Print the generated random number.

-Repeat until count random numbers are generated, then terminate the program.
+6.Repeat until count random numbers are generated, then terminate the program.

 # Program:
 ```